Your Guide to Starting a Women's Health Company From Someone Who Has Done It (Twice)

 The best kind of capital

 The most compelling validation of your business comes from a source closer to home: your customers.
-And every hour spent pitching a VC or writing a grant proposal is an hour not spent with them.
+Every hour spent pitching a VC or writing a grant proposal is an hour not spent with them.

 Revenue from satisfied, paying customers is a solid testament to the value your startup provides and arguably the best kind of capital there is.

 Generating revenue early can provide some capital for growth and scale.
 And it can serve as a powerful signal to potential investors.
 It demonstrates market validation, business viability, and operational efficiency — elements that are critical to long-term success.
-This also keeps you grounded to your mission: to massively improve the health and wellbeing of women.
+This also keeps you grounded in your mission: to massively improve the health and well-being of women.

 Women’s health market facts for your pitch deck